Catherine Berndt

-Catherine Helen Berndt, née Webb (8 May 1918 – 12 May 1994), born in Auckland, was an Australian anthropologist known for her research in Australia and Papua New Guinea.
-She was awarded in 1950 the Percy Smith Medal from the University of Otago, New Zealand and in 1980 she received a children's book award and medal for her book, Land of the Rainbow Snake, a collection of stories from Western Arnhem Land.
+Catherine Helen Berndt AM, née Webb (8 May 1918 – 12 May 1994) was a New Zealand-born Australian anthropologist known for her research in Australia and Papua New Guinea conducted jointly with her husband, Ronald Berndt.

-Biography
+Early life and education

+Catherine Helen Webb was born on 8 May 1918 in Auckland, New Zealand, in her great aunt's house, in which her mother had grown up.
+Her mother and aunt had moved to New Zealand from Nova Scotia, of Scottish ancestry.
+Her parents separated and her father moved to Australia.

+Career

 Berndt published valuable monographs on Aboriginal Australians, including Women's Changing ceremonies in Northern Australia (1950).
 She authored over 36 major publications about women's social and religious life in Australia, New Zealand, and Papua New Guinea, plus a dozen co-authored publications with others.
 One of Berndt’s best known collaborators from the aboriginal communities was the Maung woman Mondalmi, who worked with her.

+Recognition and awards

 For her work, Berndt was elected an Honorary Fellow of the Royal Anthropological Institute in London.
 She was also the 7th woman elected as a Fellow in the Academy of the Social Sciences in Australia.